jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 through RDAP.
 It defines a new RDAP extension, "geofeed1", for indicating that an RDAP server hosts geofeed URLs for its IP network objects, as well as a new media type and a new link relation type for the associated link objects.

-Fetching and making use of geofeed data are out of scope for the purposes of this document.
+Fetching and making use of geofeed data is out of scope for the purposes of this document.
 See [@RFC8805] and [@!RFC9632] for further details.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",